"...simply beautiful cat...you can feel it in every note he plays"

 Click here to download BIO

-Award-winning jazz pianist Justin Kauflin, middle of 5 children, was never lost in the crowd.
-His talent, obvious at age 2, was nurtured with classical violin and piano.
-From age 6, he began performing in concerts, home visits and weddings, eventually becoming concertmaster for several orchestras.
+Award-winning jazz pianist, Justin Kauflin, middle of 5 children, was never lost in the crowd.
+His talent was nurtured with classical violin and piano, and from age 6, he began performing in concerts, home visits and weddings, eventually becoming concertmaster for several orchestras.

-In 2012, he was voted "Jazz Artist of the Year" in VEER Magazine, and in June, Justin performed at the Kennedy Center as the recipient of the VSA International Young Soloist award .
-In the Fall, he had the opportunity to play in the Flint and Vail Jazz Festivals with such luminaries as John Clayton, Wycliffe Gordon, Warren Wolf, Houston Person, Byron Stripling, and Terrell Stafford as well as rising stars Scott Tixier, Joe Sanders, Corey Fonville, and Christopher Smith.
+In 2012, he was voted "Jazz Artist of the Year" in VEER Magazine, and in June, Justin performed at the Kennedy Center as the recipient of the VSA International Young Soloist Award.
+In the Fall, he played in the Flint and Vail Jazz Festivals with luminaries John Clayton, Wycliffe Gordon, Warren Wolf, Houston Person, Byron Stripling, and Terrell Stafford as well as rising stars Scott Tixier, Joe Sanders, Corey Fonville, and Christopher Smith.

-For the past year, Justin and his trio headlined regularly at the singular straight-ahead jazz club in Virginia, Havana Nights Dining and Jazz, where he also served as House Pianist.
+From 2011-13, the Justin Kauflin Trio headlined regularly at the singular straight-ahead, but now defunct, jazz club Havana Nights, where he also served as House Pianist.
 He continues to perform and record with artists on the east coast, as well as in jazz festivals across the country and abroad.
 He was added to Quincy Jones' Artist Roster earlier this year and remains a featured artist for Visionary Media of NYC.
 He is working on his next CD and is fresh off the Quincy Jones' Birthday Celebration World Tour, which played at the Montreux Jazz Festival, Seoul, Korea, Blue Note Tokyo, Tokyo International Forum, and the Green Arena in Hiroshima, Japan.